Nope. The idea is quite sound and empirical.

 We have warning systems for solar flares now, and responsible power companies would disconnect transformers from the grid ahead of time.

 Besides there are also emergency disconnects (fuses 100000$ each) that could protect against an unanticipated event.
 While shitty third world penny pinchers would suck it, your capitalist overlords won't so you have nothing to worry about.
-But you're a dumb fuck and nothing will change your mind.
+But you're a dumb frick and nothing will change your mind.
 Whatever.

 No power.